 About Michael F. Brown

 Raised in upstate New York, Texas, and Missouri, Michael Brown received his A.B. degree from Princeton and a Ph.D. in cultural anthropology from the University of Michigan.
 Brown became president of SAR after serving on the faculty of Williams College for 34 years.
 At Williams, Brown chaired the Department of Anthropology & Sociology, served as director of the Oakley Center for the Humanities & Social Sciences, and co-chaired the Stetson-Sawyer Project, one of the largest construction projects in the college’s history.

 His research has covered a broad range of topics, including the indigenous peoples of Amazonia, new religious movements, and the global challenge of protecting indigenous cultural property from misuse.
 He has been awarded research fellowships by the National Endowment for the Humanities, the National Science Foundation, the Smithsonian Institution, and the Institute for Advanced Study.
 At SAR, he has been a resident scholar and a participant in two advanced seminars.

 In addition to scholarly articles, Brown is the author of six books, including The Channeling Zone: American Spirituality in an Anxious Age (1997), Who Owns Native Culture?
 (2003), and Upriver: The Turbulent Life and Times of an Amazonian People (2014).
 He has also published general-interest articles and reviews in Natural History, Smithsonian, The Chronicle of Higher Education, the Times Literary Supplement (London), and the New York Times Book Review.
-A list of his publications, many downloadable as full-text PDF files, is accessible here.
+A list of his publications, most downloadable as full-text PDF files, is accessible here.